 Serves 2-4

-Add cooked veggies and 3 oz crumbled Feta down the middle of the cooking eggs.
+- Add cooked veggies and 3 oz crumbled Feta down the middle of the cooking eggs.
 Gently fold sides of omelette over the veggies and cheese.
 Advanced skills: turn the entire thing over for an additional 30 seconds before dividing and sliding servings onto serving plates.
+Ask a question about this step.

 Monday, April 4, 2011